janm-dev/simple-protocols/README.md

 Quote of the Day sends a randomly selected quote from <https://api.quotable.io/>.
 The quotes are compiled into the binary, and no API requests are made at runtime.

+Message Send 1 and 2 are served on the same socket, differentiated by their own version indicator.

 Gopher only supports basic (read-only) operations, with content from the fake file system.